chriscerrone/tools/step sequencing/README.md

 ### auto-step-triggering

-this handles the autotomatic triggering of sequenced steps during normal playback. in other words, this is for when the piece has been set in motion via a cue trigger and is now proceeding as usual for performance.
+this handles the autotomatic triggering of sequenced steps during normal playback. in other words, this is for when the piece has been set in motion via a manual cue trigger (spacebar) and is now proceeding without further input.

 <img src="imgs/auto-step-triggering.png" width="525" />